truenas/documentation/content/SCALETutorials/Shares/SMB/ManageSMBShares.md

 {{< expand "What if my system is clustered" "v" >}}
 ![ClusteredSMBShare](/images/SCALE/22.12/ClusteredSMBShare.png "Clustered SMB Share")

-If the system is part of a cluster deployment, you cannot add or edit SMB shares.
+If the system is part of a [cluster](https://www.truenas.com/docs/solutions/integrations/smbclustering/), you cannot add or edit SMB shares.
 Configure the share through TrueCommand.
 {{< /expand >}}

 ## Managing SMB Shares